dmfay/massive-js/docs/functions.md

 ```

 ## Parameters
 Many, if not most, functions will expect some sort of input.
-If the function takes only one parameter, it may be passed in raw:

 ```js
 var massive = require("massive");